hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ## Finding Modules

 All users in your organization can view your private module registry.
-To find available modules, click the "Registry" button in the Terraform Cloud main navigation bar.
+To find available modules, click the "Registry" button in the main navigation bar.

 ![Terraform Cloud screenshot: Navigation bar with registry button highlighted](./images/using-modules-button.png)

-The module page appears, containing a list of all available modules.
+The "Modules" page appears, containing a list of all available modules.
 You can filter with:

 - **Search**: Show modules with titles that contain the specified keyword.
 Note that it does not search READMEs or resource details.
 - **Providers**: Show only modules for the selected provider.
 - **Registries**: Show only public or private modules.

 ![Terraform Cloud screenshot: the list of available modules](./images/using-modules-list.png)

 ### Shared Modules - Terraform Enterprise